dlypka59/todo-ts-dlypka59/README.md

-# ToDo List dlypka59 Debugging Fork — Get Rewarded!
+# ToDo List dlypka59 Debugging Fork from Commit 52a6538 — Get Rewarded!

 Create and complete TODO items, with a reward.